-Photos (71) and (72) show the external regulator wiring under the head sink in the split loom, then is runs along the engine compartment bulkhead under the Racor filter.
+Photos (71) and (72) show the external regulator wiring under the head sink in the split loom, then it runs along the engine compartment bulkhead under the Racor filter.

-Photo (73) the external regulator wires enter the /4" conduit under the shower pan.
+Photo (73) the external regulator wires enter the 3/4" conduit under the shower pan.
 They exit the conduit by the macerator pump/motor in photo (75) of the next photo group.
 The black box by the Racor is part of my non-working depth/temp/speed system.

 Finally photos of the wires running from behind the Main Distribution Panel, to the battery box area.
-Photo (74) shows the bundle exiting from behind the Main Distribution Panel, and photo (75) shows where they pass under the macerator pump/motor and pick up the external regulator wires.
+Photo (74) shows the bundle exiting from behind the Main Distribution Panel with a chafe guard I made from some extra fuel hose, and photo (75) shows where they pass under the macerator pump/motor and pick up the external regulator wires.